numenta/htmpapers/frontiers/location_in_the_neocortex_a_theory_of_sensorimotor_object_recognition_using_cortical_grid_cells/README.md

 Below are instructions for reproducing the charts and data-driven figures in the paper.

+## Prerequisites

-## Installing HTM Research Library
+1. Installing HTM Research Library

-All the scripts in this directory depend on Numenta's [HTM Research library](https://github.com/numenta/htmresearch) that runs on Python 2.7.
+All the scripts in this directory depend on Numenta's [htmresearch library](https://github.com/numenta/htmresearch) that runs on Python 2.7.
 See the library's Github repository for installation instructions.

+2. Running in Docker

+There is an included Dockerfile that can be built.
+It will include the scripts in this directoy that can be run inside the container as follows:

+    docker build -t IMAGE_NAME .
+    docker run IMAGE_NAME COMMAND

+"IMAGE_NAME" may be whatever you want.
+"COMMAND" will be one of the shell script commands listed below.
+The resulting charts will be saved to the `charts` directory (outside the container).

 ## Figures 5A, 5B, and 6A